oct16/TimeCat/README.md

 #### Compatibility of MutationObserver

-[Can I Use MutationObserver](https://caniuse.com/#search=mutationObserver) shows that only in IE11 and later, Android 4.4 and later can be used, compatible with the old browser can be through [mutationobserver-shim](https://www.npmjs.com/package/mutationobserver-shim) to support, but using shim may cause some fatal bugs of the collected data. there is also a situation that some websites may block the MutationObserver API, we can restore the `` Native Code '' by creating an Iframe
+[Can I Use MutationObserver](https://caniuse.com/#search=mutationObserver) shows that only in IE11 and later, Android 4.4 and later can be used, compatible with the old browser can be through [MutationObserver-shim](https://www.npmjs.com/package/mutationobserver-shim) to support, but using shim may cause some fatal bugs of the collected data. there is also a situation that some websites may block the MutationObserver API, we can restore the `` Native Code '' by creating an Iframe

+#### Canvas, Iframe, Video and other elements

+- Canvas: Use monkey patching to extending or modifying the original AP to get the corresponding action
+- Iframe: In the non-cross-domain state, you can also directly access the internal nodes to record, similar to Shadow DOM etc
+- Video: Record by screen capture, similar to Flash, etc.

-#### Cross-domain processing of external links
+#### External links

 After loading HTML, it will refer to many external resources, usually in many forms